hackerpranavpandey/Devhack/README.md

 - Sellers can effortlessly add items for sale, complete with vivid photos, detailed descriptions, and the convenience of attaching QR codes for swift payment processing.

 ### **Email Notifications**
 - Stay informed!
-Authorized users receive prompt email notifications for every new item added by sellers.
+Authorized users receive prompt email notifications for every new item added by sellers,

 ### **Efficient 'Add to Cart' Functionality**
 - Experience dynamic cart updates that automatically reflect the number of products and total price.
 Seamlessly scan QR codes and make payments with our auto-scan feature.